paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-2b-securities-exchanges.md

   (A) With respect to any government securities broker or government securities dealer which is not registered or required to register under subsection (a)(1)(A) of this section, the appropriate regulatory agency for such government securities broker or government securities dealer may, in the manner and for the reasons specified in paragraph (1)(A) of this subsection, censure, place limitations on the activities, functions, or operations of, suspend for a period not exceeding 12 months, or bar from acting as a government securities broker or government securities dealer any such government securities broker or government securities dealer, and may sanction any person associated, seeking to become associated, or, at the time of the alleged misconduct, associated or seeking to become associated with such government securities broker or government securities dealer in the manner and for the reasons specified in paragraph (1)(C) of this subsection.

-  (B) In addition, where applicable, such appropriate regulatory agency may, in accordance with [section 1818 of title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section1818&num=0&edition=prelim), [section 1464 of title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section1464&num=0&edition=prelim), or section 1730 22 See References in Text note below. of title 12, enforce compliance by such government securities broker or government securities dealer or any person associated, seeking to become associated, or, at the time of the alleged misconduct, associated or seeking to become associated with such government securities broker or government securities dealer with the provisions of this section and the rules thereunder.
+  (B) In addition, where applicable, such appropriate regulatory agency may, in accordance with [section 1818 of title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section1818&num=0&edition=prelim), [section 1464 of title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section1464&num=0&edition=prelim), or section 1730 1 of title 12, enforce compliance by such government securities broker or government securities dealer or any person associated, seeking to become associated, or, at the time of the alleged misconduct, associated or seeking to become associated with such government securities broker or government securities dealer with the provisions of this section and the rules thereunder.

-  (C) For purposes of subparagraph (B) of this paragraph, any violation of any such provision shall constitute adequate basis for the issuance of any order under section 1818(b) or (c) of title 12, section 1464(d)(2) or (d)(3) 2 of title 12, or section 1730(e) or (f) 2 of title 12, and the customers of any such government securities broker or government securities dealer shall be deemed, respectively, “depositors” as that term is used in [section 1818(c) of title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section1818/c&num=0&edition=prelim), “savings account holders” as that term is used in section 1464(d)(3) 2 of title 12, or “insured members” as that term is used in section 1730(f) 2 of title 12.
+  (C) For purposes of subparagraph (B) of this paragraph, any violation of any such provision shall constitute adequate basis for the issuance of any order under section 1818(b) or (c) of title 12, section 1464(d)(2) or (d)(3) 1 of title 12, or section 1730(e) or (f) 1 of title 12, and the customers of any such government securities broker or government securities dealer shall be deemed, respectively, “depositors” as that term is used in [section 1818(c) of title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section1818/c&num=0&edition=prelim), “savings account holders” as that term is used in section 1464(d)(3) 1 of title 12, or “insured members” as that term is used in section 1730(f) 1 of title 12.

   (D) Nothing in this paragraph shall be construed to affect in any way the powers of such appropriate regulatory agency to proceed against such government securities broker or government securities dealer under any other provision of law.